mchehab/zbar/iphone/doc/licensing.rst

 to inconvenience you, also consider charging a fee for the distribution of this material (as permitted by the license); just add up the cost of burning and shipping a disk.
-If this cost is "large" compared to the price of your app, the likelyhood of a request is reduced even further.
+If this cost is "large" compared to the price of your app, the likelihood of a request is reduced even further.

 Using the Unmodified Library